godotengine/godot-docs/tutorials/viewports/viewports.rst

 As a helper for situations where you want to create viewports that display single objects and don't want to create a world, viewport has the option to use its own World.
-This is very useful when you want to instance 3D characters or objects in the 2D world.
+This is useful when you want to instance 3D characters or objects in the 2D world.

 For 2D, each Viewport always contains its own :ref:`World2D <class_World2D>`.